jareddilley/LED-Settlers-of-Catan-V2/README.md

 This is version two of my LED Settlers of Catan that I design and built from scratch.
 For those who have played Catan know that setting up the game takes a while.
 This board removed that with set up in an instant.
 Along with instant set up, the LEDs add to a great game aesthetic.
 This is the version 2 of the board.
 Version 2 is better is every way: plays up to 6 people, more compact, better aesthetics, simpler robust construction.
 Version 2 also has an ESP32 microcontroller so in the future I can possibly make an app that Bluetooth to the board.
 This GitHub contains all the code and 3D files if anyone wants to try and build their own.
 If you are interested in how it was build and want to be entertained at the same time, watch the YouTube video: https://www.youtube.com/watch?v=XWqmaW1D9r8

-Below is the Fritzing [Schematics](https://github.com/jareddilley/LED-Settlers-of-Catan-V2/tree/main/Schematics) wiring Diagram for anyone looking to build thier own.
+Below is the Fritzing [Schematics](https://github.com/jareddilley/LED-Settlers-of-Catan-V2/tree/main/Schematics) wiring diagram for anyone looking to build thier own.
 ![image](https://github.com/jareddilley/LED-Settlers-of-Catan-V2/blob/main/Media/schematic-Catan-V2.PNG)

 # Game Modes